July 15, 2021

 What else?
 There’s charting and reporting this information to the doctor or doctors, receiving treatment plans, administering needed treatment, getting kids over to diagnostics if needed, more charting, and more follow-ups.
 Pediatric nurses are basically like those people on variety shows who have to keep the plates spinning on a pole without any falling off.

-No matter where you work, it is typical to be covering for staff shortages and dealing with schedule changes and extra admissions.
+No matter where you work, it is typical to cover for staff shortages and deal with schedule changes and extra admissions.
 You’ll probably be on your feet all day and feel like the only breaths you take are the ones you take walking in the door and the ones you take walking out.

 What Sets the World of Pediatric Home Health Nursing Apart